-By action of the Atlantic Compact, Midwest Compact region generators no longer have access to the Energy Solutions disposal facility in Barnwell, South Carolina.
-Midwest Compact generators have access to the EnergySolutions disposal facility in Clive, Utah.
-The Energy Solutions facility generally accepts high volume, low activity Class A waste that does not exceed license radionuclide limitations on concentrations.

-Energy Solutions, Inc. of Utah has over 200 million cubic feet of unused capacity.
+By action of the Atlantic Compact, Midwest Compact region generators no longer have access to the EnergySolutions disposal facility in Barnwell, South Carolina.
+Midwest Compact generators have access to the EnergySolutions disposal Clive.
+Utah. facility in The EnergySolutions facility generally accepts high volume, low activity Class A waste that does not exceed license limitations on radionuclide concentrations.
+EnergySolutions, Inc. of Utah has over 200 million cubic feet of unused capacity.

 The state of Texas has established a commercial disposal site.
-It is now available Midwest Compact generators for the disposal of Classes A, B, and C waste.
+It is now available to Midwest Compact generators for the disposal of Classes A, B, and C waste.
 The high cost of transport and disposal has kept the amount of disposal low.